tuna/thuthesis/README.md

 ## Downloads

 **Published versions** are recommended.
 Specific usage documentation and examples can be found in the archive.
-At present, these documents are <b>only available in Chinese</b>:
+At present, these documents are **only available in Chinese**:

-* Template usage documentation (thuthesis.pdf)
+* Template usage documentation (`thuthesis.pdf`)
-* Template example (thuthesis-example.pdf)
+* Template example (`thuthesis-example.pdf`)

-Developer versions contain only source code but no pre-compiled `cls` file and documentations.
-They are only for the usage of developers and experienced TeX users in need of unpublished features.
-No warranties are provided.
+Before you start writing, it is recommended to copy or rename `thuthesis-example.tex` to another meaningful name.

+### Download Methods

 * Published versions:
   * Download only: